Cyrken/html-css/box-model/README.md

 Both `width` and `height` can be assigned to boxes.
 Usually we want widths set in some sort of relative measurement, like `%` or `em`.

-Try to avoid using height—using other methods, like padding, instead.
+Try to avoid using height—use other methods, like padding, instead.
 It’s especially important to be careful with height when working with text.
 If you user changes the font size in their browser, the whole layout could bust apart if there is a fixed height.

 ```css
 div {